CUDA Tips: nvcc's -code, -arch, -gencode

 • cuobjdump is a command can be used to examine or disassemble cubin/fatbin files or host executable.

-• A handy pipeline of commands to obtain more concise results:
+• A handy pipeline of commands to snip the results for brevity:

 Compatibility